- botulinum toxin type a

 From a microbiological point of view, unless the method of reconstituting precludes the risks of microbial contamination, the product should be used immediately.

 If not used immediately, in-use storage times and conditions are the responsibility of the user.

 Do not freeze.

 For storage of the reconstituted medicinal product, see section 6.3.

 125 Speywood units in a powder in a vial (Type I glass), with a stopper (halobutyl) and seal (aluminium).

 The instructions for use, handling and disposal should be strictly followed.

 Reconstitution should be performed in accordance with good practice rules, particularly in the respect of asepsis.

 Azzalure has to be reconstituted with a sodium chloride 9 mg/ml (0.9 %) solution for injection.

-As per the dilution table below, the requested amount of sodium chloride 9 mg/ml (0.9 %) solution for injection has to be drawn up into a syringe in order to obtain a reconstituted clear solution at a concentration of 10 U/0.05 ml:
+As per the dilution table below, the requested amount of sodium chloride 9 mg/ml (0.9 %) solution for injection has to be drawn up into a syringe in order to obtain a reconstituted clear solution at the following concentration: